 - 1. The last date for receipt of applications to this Course shall be fixed each year by the Steering Committee of the MBA (Agri Business). - 2.
-All admissions shall be finalized within the date notified by the University. - 3.
-Candidates appearing at the qualifying examination and expecting to fulfill the eligibility requirements can also apply and appear in the Admission Test conducted by the

-University/any other agency until it joins the CAT Scheme of IIMs.
+All admissions shall be finalized within the date notified by the University.

+- 3. Candidates appearing at the qualifying examination and expecting to fulfil the eligibility requirements can also apply and appear in the Admission Test conducted by the University/any other agency until it joins the CAT Scheme of IIMs.
 But they will not be offered admission unless they produce the documentary evidence of having completed all the requirements for obtaining the qualifying degree on or before 30th June, every year to the Coordinator, MBA (Agri Business) at the time of admission.
-Such candidates must satisfy the minimum eligibility criteria by 5th October of the year of admission.

-4. The intake to the MBA (AGRI BUSINESS) Course Course under General Category will be 22 and there will be reservation for the following categories as per Government of India Rules:
+Such candidates must satisfy the minimum eligibility criteria by 5th October of the year of admission. - 4.
+The intake to the MBA (AGRI BUSINESS) Course will be 30 (Thirty) which shall be increased to 60(Sixty) in due course of time by a Resolution of the Steering Committee and the University approval thereon..